 HOW IT WORKS

 The thermostat calls for heating.
-Circulation fan starts and the ignition control system starts to ignite and burn.
-The combustion products is mixed with the heated circulating air to achieve the purpose of heating.
+The circulation fan starts and the ignition control system starts to ignite and burn.
+The combustion products are mixed with the heated circulating air to achieve the purpose of heating.

 The air heater has an open combustion chamber, which means that all the heat from the combusted gas enters the room, ensuring 100% heater efficiency.